-System of acquisition management
+11. System of acquisition management

-- 11. (1) The municipal manager must implement the system of acquisition management set out in this Part in order to ensure - - (a) that goods and services are procured by the municipality in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management are properly taken into account. - (2) When procuring goods or services contemplated in section 110(2) of the Act, the municipal manager must make public the fact that such goods or services are procured otherwise than through the municipality's supply chain management system, including - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.
+- (1) The municipal manager must implement the system of acquisition management set out in this Part in order to ensure - - that goods and services are procured by the municipality in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management are properly taken into account. - (2) When procuring goods or services contemplated in section 110(2) of the Act, the municipal manager must make public the fact that such goods or services are procured otherwise than through the municipality's supply chain management system, including - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.

-Range of procurement processes
+12. Range of procurement processes

-- 12. (1) Goods and services may only be procured by way of - - (a) formal written price quotations for procurement transactions valued from R1 - (b) a competitive bidding process for- - (i) procurement above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long-term contracts. - (2) The municipal manager may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement transaction value from R1 - (ii) formal written price quotations be obtained for any specific procurement of a transaction value from R1; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+- (1) Goods and services may only be procured by way of - - (a) formal written price quotations for procurement transactions valued from R1 - (b) a competitive bidding process for- - (i) procurement above a transaction value of R300 000 (VAT included); and - (ii) the procurement of long-term contracts. - (2) The municipal manager may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) direct that - - (i) formal written price quotations be obtained for any specific procurement of a transaction value from R1; or - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in sub regulation (1)(c)(i) to (iii)." - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) A supply chain management policy must, subject to SCM regulation 11(2), provide for the procurement of goods and services by way of- - (a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - (b) formal written price quotations for procurements of a transaction value over R2000 up to R10 000 (VAT included); - (c) formal written price quotations for procurements of a transaction value over R10 000 up to R300 000 (VAT included); and - (d) a competitive bidding process for-